lkendrickd/httpapi/README.md

 2. A `config.yaml` file (generate with `make config`)
 3. Command-line arguments

-The order of precedence is: Command-line args > Environment variables > Config file > Default values
+The order of preference is:

+- Command-line arguments > Environment variables > Config file > Default values.

+**Default values (in Settings class):** The Settings class defines default values for each configuration setting using pydantic.Field.

+**Environment variables:** Pydantic automatically reads environment variables prefixed with SERVICE_ due to Config.env_prefix = "SERVICE_" and loads them into corresponding settings if found.

+**Config file (if specified):** The load_settings function accepts a --config argument, which specifies a YAML or JSON file (Settings.config_file) from which settings are loaded and override defaults.

+**Command line arguments:** The parse_args function uses argparse to parse command line arguments (--host, --port, --metrics-port, --log-level) and updates the Settings instance accordingly.

 ## Docker